 If you want to learn to love this recipe too, then read on for the instructions 🙂 (And as a bonus, I'm sharing my tips for making the perfect roast potatoes).

-Get full instructions and ingredients from the printable recipe card at the end of this post.
+Get the full list of ingredients and complete instructions for making cabbage wrapped in bacon on the printable recipe card at the end of this post.

 Finally, place the cabbage on top of the bacon and wrap the bacon rashers up around the cabbage, leaving an opening where the core was removed, to allow you to pour in the chicken stock (image 4).